MetaphorData/connectors/metaphor/athena/README.md

   # (Optional) Number of days of query logs to fetch.
 Default to 1.
 If 0, the no query logs will be fetched.
   lookback_days: <days>

+  # (Optional) WorkGroups to collect query history, default to [].
+If not specify, collect from the primary workgroup
+  work_groups:
+    - workgroup_1
+    - ...

   # (Optional)
   process_query: <process_query_config>
 ```